chaitanyacsss/user_similarity/README.md

 ## Future Improvements and Context-based Exploration ##

-1) The data contains relatively small number of data points (10000 users).
+* The data contains relatively small number of data points (10000 users).
 Inorder to scale this model, the folowing steps can be useful.

-* User-Tag and SVD matrices are sparse matrices, we can use scipy's csr_matrix to convert to a dictionary of indices,values.
+* User-Tag and SVD matrices are sparse matrices, we can use scipy's csr_matrix to convert to a dictionary of indices,values and save the dictionary to db.

-* The SVD calculation is done when the services are started, this is because the matrix has 10000 columns, which is over the sqlite limit.
-This will be an issue when scaled up.
+* The SVD calculation is done when the services are started, in order to keep the number of latent features flexible.
+We can also save the calculations to the DB in a production environment.
-Using a better backend would be helpful.

-* While SVD itself scales considerably, using Something similar to Vector Space Model with inverted index where users and courses can be represented as vectors in a d-dimensional space can be using while scaling.
+* While SVD itself scales considerably, using something similar to Vector Space Model with inverted index where users and courses can be represented as vectors in a d-dimensional space can be using while scaling.

 * Techniques like Approximate Nearest Neighbours, k-d tree and Locality Sensitive Hashing can also be applied which can be pretty effective in large scale environments.